m3t4f1v3/ebbvn/script.md

 Narrator: After indulging into what seems 30 minutes of NUT water, a giant cockroach appeared behind the bush.

 clear

 Narrator: I smell NUT (said the cockroach) clear
 Elsi changes into zec/PC_Erika.Casual.Sprite_6.webp
 Elsi: (laughing) Okay, this is definitely a trip! clear
 Narrator: Nigga are you high on NUT or what, you see a damn giant cock fucking roach and your first instinct is laugh !

 Abdul enters from the left
 Abdul changes into zec/cock.png clear
-Abdul changes into zec/0.png
+Abdul fades out
 Gort enters from the left
 Gort changes into zec/gortNUT.png

-Gort: (sipping his cocoNUT) Oh, don’t mind Abdul.
-He’s quite friendly once you get to know him. clear
+Gort: (sipping his cocoNUT) Oh, don't mind Abdul.
+He's quite friendly once you get to know him. clear
 Elsi: (shocked) Abdul ?
 That name brings back memories of my homeworld. clear
+Abdul enters from the middle
 Abdul changes into zec/cock.png
 Abdul: Oho ?
 clear
 Elsi: I think that fucker owes me some shit on mudae.
 He made me give my Snufkin pull for his Himiko.
-That shit ain’t even worth my AI feet pics. clear
+That shit ain't even worth my AI feet pics. clear
-Narrator: I’ll pretend i didn't hear that. clear
+Narrator: I'll pretend i didn't hear that. clear

-Abdul changes into zec/0.png
-Elsi changes into zec/0.webp
-Gort changes into zec/0.png
+Abdul fades out
+Elsi fades out
+Gort fades out
 bgi zec/wada.png
 fullscreen effect show Titlecard [font_size=100] INTO THE WADALANDS [/font_size] at 250 250
 pause for 2 sec